imarsman/iptools/README.md

 about ipv4 subnets and splitting up subnets into equal ranges and defining things like the network ID and broadcast address for subnets.
 This is a way for me to better establish my knowledge of this subject.

+Given that this code represents me learning I do not recommend using it for production purposes, as the standards being implemented are very strict.
+I may easily have made errors that I have yet to catch and fix.

 This utility can have completion enabled by typing `COMP_INSTALL=1 iptools`.

 This utility currently does three things with IPV4.
 It splits a subnet into networks and into networks by a differing subnet size, it splits a subnet into a set of ranges for its networks, and it gives summary information for a subnet.

 For IPV6 a random IPV6 IP can be generated (or manually entered as a parameter) and described.
-Currently global unicast and link local addresses are handled.
-The full range of address types will at tome point be supported
+Currently global unicast, link local, and unique local addresses are handled.
+The full range of address types will at tome point be supported where it makes sense.

 The IP package used, `net/netip`, is in Go 1.18.
 It is slightly different in API compared to the [netaddr](https://github.com/inetaf/netaddr) package that came first.
 Sadly, the `netip` package loses the IPRange